-- Click the right button from the shortcuts pane at the bottom right - Alternatively, Click the 'C' button at bottom left and choose 'Switch to Windows' from the Virtual Desktop Start Menu.
+- Click the right button from the shortcuts pane at the bottom right - Alternatively, Click the 'C' button at bottom left and choose 'Switch to Windows View' from the Virtual Desktop Start Menu.

 The Virtual Desktop will be temporarily closed.
-You can quickly return to it by clicking the right switch from the Virtual Desktop shortcut buttons displayed at the bottom right of your Windows Desktop or by clicking 'Run Virtual

-Desktop' from the 'Sandbox Tasks' interface.
+You can quickly return to it by clicking the right switch from the Virtual Desktop shortcut buttons displayed at the bottom right of your Windows Desktop Desktop' from the 'Sandbox Tasks' interface.